Stock Purchase Agreement

 Why You Need a Stock Purchase Agreement

-You are acquiring 100% of the shares of a privately held corporation and need a comprehensive agreement that addresses the purchase price, representations, warranties, indemnification, and all conditions necessary to close the transaction.
+You are acquiring 100% of the shares of a privately held corporation and need a thorough agreement that addresses the purchase price, representations, warranties, indemnification, and all conditions necessary to close the transaction.
+Start with our free stock purchase agreement template for a solid foundation.

-You are selling your shares in a closely held corporation back to the company or to a co-shareholder pursuant to a buy-sell agreement triggered by retirement, disability, or departure, and need formal documentation of the transfer terms.
+You are selling your shares in a closely held corporation back to the company or to a co-shareholder pursuant to a buy-sell agreement triggered by retirement, disability, or departure, and need formal documentation of the transfer terms including updated stock certificates reflecting the new ownership.

 A partner or co-founder is leaving the business, and you need to structure a share buyback that addresses valuation, payment terms, vesting acceleration, and restrictive covenants through a non-compete agreement.